leg100/pug/README.md

 ### Explorer

-The explorer pane a tree of [modules](#module) and [workspaces](#workspace) discovered on your filesystem.
+The explorer pane shows a tree of [modules](#module) and [workspaces](#workspace) discovered on your filesystem.
 From here, terraform commands can be carried out on both modules and workspaces.

 You can select multiple modules or workspaces; you cannot select a combination of the two.
 Any terraform commands are then carried out on the selection.